Mariamsadekk/Inlab-Assignment-1/README.md

 In this project, you are tasked with implementing a simple **Zoo Management System** as a console application.
 The system simulates animals in a zoo, their enclosures, and visitor details.
 The purpose of this milestone is to practice **Object-Oriented Programming (OOP)** concepts such as **classes, inheritance, encapsulation, constructors, destructors, dynamic memory allocation, and separation of interface/implementation using header and source files**.

-This milestone focuses on the **structure of the system**.
+This assignment focuses on the **structure of the system**.
 Full functionality (feeding schedules, visitor-animal interactions, and ticketing system) will be implemented in **In-lab assignment 02**.

 ---